ArisenIO/arisen/docs/01_aos/08_troubleshooting/index.md

 ---
-content_title: Nodeos Troubleshooting
+content_title: Aos Troubleshooting
 ---

 ### "Database dirty flag set (likely due to unclean shutdown): replay required"

-`nodeos` needs to be shut down cleanly.
+`aos` needs to be shut down cleanly.
 To ensure this is done, send a `SIGTERM`, `SIGQUIT` or `SIGINT` and wait for the process to shutdown.
 Failing to do this will result in this error.
-If you get this error, your only recourse is to replay by starting `nodeos` with `--replay-blockchain`
+If you get this error, your only recourse is to replay by starting `aos` with `--replay-blockchain`

 ### "Memory does not match data" Error at Restart

-If you get an error such as `St9exception: content of memory does not match data expected by executable` when trying to start `nodeos`, try restarting `nodeos` with one of the following options (you can use `nodeos --help` to get a full listing of these).
+If you get an error such as `St9exception: content of memory does not match data expected by executable` when trying to start `aos`, try restarting `aos` with one of the following options (you can use `aos --help` to get a full listing of these).

 ```
 Command Line Options for arisen::chain_plugin: